Manage Diarrhea in Summers

-Diarrhea is in fact not a disease in itself.
-It is a symptom.
-It may be caused by an infection in the gastrointestinal tract transmitted through contaminated food and water or dietary factors such as faulty food preferences and specific allergies or even emotional factors such as stress and anxiety.
+Diarrhea in summers is not a disease in itself; it is a symptom.
+Diarrhea may be caused by an infection in the gastrointestinal tract transmitted through contaminated food and water or dietary factors such as faulty food preferences and specific allergies or even emotional factors such as stress and anxiety.
 The digestive system gets weakened due to dehydration in summer.
 This leads to low digestive power.
 This is further weakened by vitiation of doshas and dhatus due to high environmental temperature.
-Hence, following diets, that increase the power of digestion and strengthen the digestive system would be beneficial to prevent and combat diarrhoea during summers.
+So, following diets that increase the power of digestion and strengthen the digestive system is the best way to prevent and mange diarrhea in summers.

 - Do not eat solid foods.

 - Avoid eating left-overs and stale food during summers to prevent upsetting your stomach.

 - Watch your plate and steer clear of raw or uncooked foods such as cut salads and cold cuts, especially the ones served in roadside stalls.
 Avoid chutneys, mawa sweets, paani puri and bhel puri since the hot temperature renders these places as a breeding ground for bacteria and germs.
 It’s best to rely on freshly prepared food at good clean eating joints when you are eating out in summers.